Smithfield Foods: 2010 HSUS investigation

 In December 2010 the Humane Society of the United States (HSUS) released an undercover video taken by one of its investigators inside a Smithfield Foods facility.
 The investigator had worked for a month at Murphy-Brown, a Smithfield subsidiary in Waverly, Virginia.
 The Associated Press (AP) reported that the investigator videotaped 1,000 sows living in gestation crates.
 According to the AP, the material shows a pig being pulled by the snout, shot in the head with a stun gun, and thrown into a bin while trying to wriggle free.
 The investigator said he saw sows biting their crates and bleeding; staff jabbing them to make them move; staff tossing piglets into carts; and piglets born prematurely in gestation crates falling through the slats into the manure pits.

 In response, Smithfield stated that it does not tolerate abuse or otherwise improper care of animals.
 The company asked Temple Grandin, a professor of animal husbandry, to review the footage; she recommended an inspection by animal welfare expert Jennifer Woods.
 Smithfield announced on December 21 that it had fired two workers and their supervisor.
 At the company's invitation, the Virginia state veterinarian Richard Wilkes visited the facility on December 22.
 He praised Smithfield for its efforts to improve animal welfare and said he saw no signs of abuse.
 The Humane Society criticized the tour.

+2017 DxE investigation

+A 2017 investigation by animal advocacy group Direct Action Everywhere (DxE) filmed "piles of dead baby pigs rotting in feces while others drank from bloody, mutilated nipples of sows” and found that some pigs were still being housed in gestation crates, despite claims by Smithfield that the practice had ceased.